akhilsaini/aws-csa-2017/README.md

 Manage AWS resources via

-1. Management console – Using username and password
+1. Management console – Using username and password.

-2. Rest APIs – Using Access Key ID and Secret Access Key
+2. Rest APIs – Using Access Key ID and Secret Access Key.

-3. AWS CLI - Using Access Key ID and Secret Access Key
+3. AWS CLI - Using Access Key ID and Secret Access Key.
 4. AWS SDK – various programming languages supported.

 Using Access Key ID and Secret Access Key – can be used only via accessing programmatically.
 Akin to username and password used while accessing the console